skx/chronicle2/README.md

 Blog Format
 -----------

-The blog format is very simple.
-Each file should start like this:
+The blog format is very simple, and the following file is a sample:

     title: The title of my post
     date: 12 August 2007
     tags: foo, bar, baz

     The text of the actual entry goes here.

     However much there is of it.

 The entry is prefixed by a small header, consisting of several pseudo-header fieilds.
 The header __MUST__ be separated from the body by at least one empty line.